johnhenry/http-store/readme.md

 ##Features
 - Connect to a MongoDB Instance using HTTP and Web Sockets
-- Due and dequeue data in a simple
+- Already Compatible with zillions of applications and devices that already speak these standards

 ##Deploy